huggingface/transformers/docs/source/en/model_doc/transfo-xl.md

 <Tip warning={true}>

 This model is in maintenance mode only, so we won't accept any new PRs changing its code.
+This model was deprecated due to security issues linked to `pickle.load`.

+We recommend switching to more recent models for improved security.

+In case you would still like to use `TransfoXL` in your experiments, we recommend using the [Hub checkpoint](https://huggingface.co/transfo-xl-wt103) with a specific revision to ensure you are downloading safe files from the Hub:

+from transformers import TransfoXLTokenizer, TransfoXLLMHeadModel

+checkpoint = 'transfo-xl-wt103'
+revision = '40a186da79458c9f9de846edfaea79c412137f97'

+tokenizer = TransfoXLTokenizer.from_pretrained(checkpoint, revision=revision)
+model = TransfoXLLMHeadModel.from_pretrained(checkpoint, revision=revision)

-If you run into any issues running this model, please reinstall the last version that supported this model: v4.30.0.
+If you run into any issues running this model, please reinstall the last version that supported this model: v4.35.0.
 You can do so by running the following command: `pip install -U transformers==4.35.0`.

 </Tip>